- Posted by

 Preparing for Emergencies and Natural DisastersIn recent years, we’ve witnessed the devastation and destruction left by earthquakes, fires, flooding, hurricanes and tsunamis.
 In fact, weather-related disasters are on the rise.
 The 2018 World Disasters Report, published by the International Federation of Red Cross and Red Crescent Societies attributes more than one million fatalities to disasters throughout [...]

-Is NSF Certification Important?
+Is NSF Certification of UV Systems Important?
 In the United States, almost every product in a commercial kitchen is NSF certified.
-For example freezers, sinks, ovens, ice makers, cutting boards, etc. all must be NSF certified.
-These standards ensure quality and safety in not only in restaurants and cafeterias, but in many other industries, as well.
-The mission of NSF International [...]
+For example, freezers, sinks, ovens, ice makers, and cutting boards must all be NSF certified in a commercial kitchen.
+These standards ensure quality and safety in not only in restaurants and cafeterias, but in many other [...]